 Random Quote: Even atheists say a little prayer now and then: Dear God, I am an idiot, thank you for protecting my children. – Garrison Keillor

 I do all my text editing using vim.
 I used to use Emacs but I was young and needed the money.
 I have made a FUNDAMENTAL ADVANCE in the field of vim text editing: map “jj” to the escape key.
-One day it will make me famous.
+(Postscript: It turns out I was about the 11 millionth person to think of this.)

 I’m interested in machine learning.
 The machine learning problem is one of associating an output with a given set of inputs.
 One component of the problem is selection of a hypothesis space, which is a suitable collection of candidate mappings from the input to the output space.
 The second component is a learning algorithm, which takes training data as an input and returns a mapping from the hypothesis space that represents a proposed functional relationship between inputs and outputs.
 The task of the system designer is to implement this search through the hypothesis space with the objective of finding a mapping which optimizes the ability of the machine to generalize, i.e., to give the “right” output for an arbitrary set of inputs.